 An employee of the Manager giving the above materials whilst attending seminars, conferences, and industry events of a like nature, would be subject to the same requirements as in Part I(1)(a), but there are restrictions with respect to the content of such materials.
 With respect to the materials, it is imperative to ensure that none would constitute an offer for any securities or related services.
-Moreover, the materials must not be used to directly or indirectly give advice concerning the value of securities, the suitability of making investment related to such securities, or the purchase or sale of any securities, unless the requirements mentioned in Part I(1)(b) are met, in which case advice can be given, provided it is not advice in response to any particular person's investment objectives, financial condition, and/or specific need, the advice is publicly disseminated, such that one who needs the information can acquire it easily and need not enroll as subscriber, the main objective of the advice must not be with respect to the value of particular securities or suitability of investing in those securities, or the purchase or sale of specific securities, and it must otherwise be in conformity with the SEC's rules and procedures.
+Moreover, the materials must not be used to directly or indirectly give advice concerning the value of securities, the suitability of making investment related to such securities, or the purchase or sale of any securities, unless the requirements mentioned in Part I(1)(b) are met.

-- (e) From outside the Jurisdiction, send to people the Manager meets at seminars, conferences and other relevant industry events in the Jurisdiction: - (i) business cards; - (ii) general information about the Manager; - (iii) publications of the Manager that are educational in nature or general market commentary only; - (iv) the website address of the Manager; - (v) other information about the Manager and its services and products.
+- (e) From outside the Jurisdiction, send to people the Manager meets at seminars, conferences and other relevant industry events in the Jurisdiction: - (i) business cards: - (ii) general information about the Manager; - (iii) publications of the Manager that are educational in nature or general market commentary only; - (iv) the website address of the Manager; - (v) other information about the Manager and its services and products.